legendarycode3/31-days-Of-reactjs-course/README.md

 ✔️ What Is State ?  </br>
 State is a built-in object that allows components to store and manage dynamic data that changes over time.
 State helps us make a website interative. </br>
 “State” is a data that is connected to the HTML (meaning , when we update the data , it will update the HTML).
 To convert data’s into state, we use React.useState() & useState() givs us two values (which are: The current data & Updater function).  </br>
 “State” is like a React component brain.
 It holds the information the components that can change over-time. </br>
+When a component state changes (usually in response to users input or an API call),  React automatically re-renders the component to reflect the new data in the UI. </br>